Parameter Space Analysis through Guided Visual Interpolations: Visual Representations

+\sideimage{figures/nobg/blast_furnace/03_interpolation_single.png} The changes in each output variable $y_\lambda^{*i}$ relative to the interpolated variables are, furthermore, shown as small multiples, enriched with uncertainty estimates for all dimensions, complementing the visualisations within the radar charts.
+Users can hover over the full range to get the value for the data point at that specific progression, enabling them to \enquote{scrub} through the interpolation, related to how videos are usually scrubbed through~\cite{Schoeffmann2015VideoInteractionTools}.

+\sideimage{figures/interface/inter_radar.pdf} \toolname, furthermore, provides a view of the interpolation between the input parameters, with explanations and uncertainties shown, again on top of the radar charts and updated as the user scrubs through the interpolation.
+This interface is linked to all small charts and shows the values for the specific data point simultaneously during scrubbing.

+\sideimage{figures/blast_furnace/05_tsne_no_bg.png} Finally, the interpolations are overlaid on a \cgls{tsne}-reduced~\cite{vanderMaaten2008tSNE} scatter plot of the various parameter groups, e.g. input, output, and combined using fast GPU-accelerated libraries~\cite{Raschka2020cuml}.
+These provide users with an indication of the extent of the interpolation across the entire data space.
+We chose a nonlinear interpolation to reveal possible hidden close relations in the data, which a linear embedding like \cgls{pca}~\cite{Mackiewicz1993PCA} can not.
+Any linear projection also produces simple linear paths for our interpolation scheme, i.e. a linearly projected $\hat{\z}_{\lambda}$ will stay linear as

+Much more interesting insights of the high-dimensional space can therefore be achieved using non-linear layouts, which has been shown to be advantageous when grouping and imposing structure~\cite{Eckelt2022StructureEmbeddings}.
+This grouping, however reduces the semantic meaning of our interpolation lines, which has to kept in mind during analysis~\cite{Cashman2025CriticalAnalysisDR}.
+The \cgls{tsne} plot is enriched by a linked display of both the cost function $o(\z)$ and filter $s(\z)$ applied to each data point, while compositing the function.
+We use color mappings~\cite{Crameri2020ColorCommunication} to present costs in an accessible, contrast-rich view, even in dense or noisy regions.
+Users can still refer to the scrubbing view to get actual data values for their exploration.

-This flow enables the users to iteratively refine their mixture, alternating between input and output spaces, while being alerted to sensitivities with respect to the outputs. \toolname should therefore foster the discovery of advantageous mixtures by showing the intermediate steps between a target output sample and initial input mixture, while also providing iterative means to exploration if the composition of output parameters are not satisfactory -- providing immediate feedback through small multiples and guidance through the low-dimensional representation.
-The user is, however, also free to choose any points within the low-dimensional space by just hovering over it, revealing the input mixture ratios, and clicking it.
+This flow enables the users to iteratively refine their parameters, alternating between input and output spaces, while being alerted to sensitivities with respect to the outputs. \toolname, therefore fosters the discovery of advantageous parameters by showing the intermediate steps between a target output sample and initial input parameters, while also providing iterative means to exploration if the parameter set is not yet satisfactory through small multiples and guidance by low-dimensional representation.
+The user is, however, also free to choose any points in the low-dimensional space by hovering over them to reveal the input parameters and set them as a new start point.